 “And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”
 (1 John 2:2)

-Most of the words in the King James Bible are words of one or two syllables (our text verse, for example, has 21 such short words and only one big word; but that word, “propitiation,” has five syllables, and so has elicited much complaint from folks who don’t like to use dictionaries).
+Most words in the King James Bible have one or two syllables.
+Our text verse, for example, has 21 such short words and only one big word; but that word, “propitiation,” has five syllables, and so has elicited much complaint from folks who don’t like to use dictionaries.
 What does “propitiation” mean?

 The Greek word is hilasmos and occurs just two other times.
 These are as follows: